 - Make sure you set your AF selection to manual, NOT automatic.

 As you take each photo, look through the viewfinder and make sure the red dot is over the area you want to be in focus (such as the eyes or hands.)
 Press the shutter release half way to select the focus then click all the way down to take the shot.
 I get into the habit of focusing regularly, prepared for that moment my baby’s feet are still for a split second!
 It takes a little bit of patience!
 After a few shots, take a look at the images and zoom in to see if your focus is sharp.
+If you’d like you read more on AF selection, click here.

 Of course there isn’t one perfect formula for each picture, but this can hopefully give you a base line for how to use your dslr and kit lens to get some great looking pictures.
-Let me know how you get along and if this has helped you along in your goal to learning how to shoot in manual.